 - Celebrate success when employees achieve results

 That’s just the tip of the iceberg.
 Thanks to a new generation of social-enabled recognition technologies, managers can impact employee engagement, alignment, and business results.
-For more information, read the social recognition report featuring research from Gartner.
+To learn more, check out our social recognition report.